BenSampo/laravel-enum/README.md

 // Statically calling the key name as a method, utilizing __callStatic magic
 $enumInstance = UserType::Administrator();

+// Using the coerce static method to attempt to instantiate an Enum using the given value if it exists.
+$enumInstance = UserType::coerce($someValue);
 ```

 If you want your IDE to autocomplete the static instantiation helpers, you can